borgbase/docs.borgbase.com/setup/borg/cli.md

 ##  Step 1 - Install Borg
 In this step we will install Borg Backup and later a helper-tool to manage configuration files.
 There are [many ways to install Borg](https://borgbackup.readthedocs.io/en/stable/installation.html).
 Here just the most common ones.
 For more details, just look at the [Borg installation guide](https://borgbackup.readthedocs.io/en/stable/installation.html).

+{: .note }
+If you use Docker or a similar container tool, you can also use this [Borgmatic Docker image](https://github.com/borgmatic-collective/docker-borgmatic).

 ### Install via PIP
 If you already keep some Python tools around, you can just add Borg to it: